sheltermanager/asm3/doc/manual/options.rst

 --------

 This screen allows configuration of the system defaults.
-These defaults are used to select starting values when finding and creating animals.
+These defaults are used to select starting values when finding and creating animals and other records.

 * Mark new animals as not for adoption: Setting this option will cause ASM to automatically tick the “not for adoption” box when creating new animals.
 This